How it all started

 - Behavioural Changes

 LinkedIn uses these features to determine which extensions you have installed.
 As an example, if an extension has a public resource such as a logo image, LinkedIn will try to retrieve the logo from the extension.
 If the resource is found it signals to LinkedIn the existance of the extension.
 LinkedIn also looks for behavioural changes, for instance LinkedIn will look for the addition of buttons or other features that are added by well known browser extensions.
+For a more detailed explanation you can check out Corey Prophitt's blog post.

 Which browser extensions are currently detected by LinkedIn